<< First < Prev 1 2 3 4 5 ... Next > Last >>

 What an opportunity!
 I would recommend this program to everyone.

-My key take away’s from the XLP program is that there is always opportunity to see things from new and different perspectives, that our collective consideration of challenges is powerful, and that we are capable of new thinking and doing difficult things.
+My key takeaways from the Executive Leaders Program (XLP) were that there is always opportunity to see things from new and different perspectives, that our collective consideration of challenges is powerful, and that we are capable of new thinking and doing difficult things.

 The challenges and opportunities our communities face range from simple through to complex, and the XLP is specifically designed to get to the crux of the challenges and chip away at improvements.
 Through the XLP, we were able to combine academic discipline, science, emotional intelligence and creativity in a unique learning environment.